Study French and Wolof in Dakar, Senegal

 At the end of this session the group shares a typical Senegalese meal, ceeb bu jen (fish and rice), eating from a communal bowl, and learning proper meal etiquette.
 This orientation is offered to groups, so if you are alone, ask the school if there is a study abroad group whose session you could join.

 Another benefit of the Baobab Center is the warm, friendly staff that is open to helping you arrange day trips or cultural excursions.
 While I studied there, staff would often offer to be a guide on these trips.
 Cost was negotiated on a case-by-case basis, and it was well worth the price to have a familiar face along who knew the city and was a native Wolof speaker.
-Some of the day trips students took included neighboring Lac Rose, a nearby wildlife reserve, an orphanage, and a nonprofit that educated poor Dakar children and offered them trade apprenticeships.
+Some of the day trips students took included neighboring Lac Rose, a nearby wildlife reserve, and a nonprofit that educated poor Dakar children and offered them trade apprenticeships.

 The Baobab Center is part of the larger African Consultants International, a nonprofit that does public health work.
 Through this work, the staff is connected to and respected among the nonprofits and Non-Governmental Organizations (NGOs) in the city.
 If you are interested in volunteering at a nonprofit, the advisor at Baobab Center can provide you with a list of people to contact at several nearby organizations based on your area of interest.
 With that list, you should contact the organization, ask if they have any volunteer opportunities and show them how you can bring value to their organization.
 Treat this as serious as you would an internship opportunity back home.
 It is a good idea to have a copy (printed or electronic) of your resume to share with organization.
 Since they may not speak English, it would be ideal if your resume is in both English and French.